This is the ultimate guide to Walt Disney World accident claims and settlements.

-It may cover you for medical expenses.
+Travel insurance may cover your medical expenses.
 Medical expenses include doctor, hospital and/or prescriptions.

 The odds are that you will not qualify for the Travel Insurance’s Accidental Death and Dismemberment.
 To qualify, it requires the loss of life, limb or sight resulting from an injury sustained while on the covered trip.

-You can also report the claim via phone to the Travelex Client Services Department.
+You can also report the claim via phone to the AON.
 They will take down the initial information about your claim.
 You will still need to complete and send them the required documentation list.

 Disney Settles Lawsuit For Death Worker Killed by Roller Coaster of Animal Kingdom

 On March 13, 2011, Russell Roscoe, a Walt Disney World mechanic, was working at Animal Kingdom amusement park.
 According to OSHA, he was part of an engineering test crew that was conducting “wet testing” on one of the park roller coasters.

 During testing, in a location outside the safety fence, he was struck by one of the passenger carts.
 Roscoe was taken to Orlando Regional Medical Center, where he later died due to his injuries.

 He was survived by his wife, who sued Walt Disney World for wrongful death.
 Typically, a worker who is injured on Disney property only has a workers’ compensation claim.